With Private Space Flight On the Rise, Who Gets to Be Called 'Astronaut?'

 Not everyone is so at ease with the matter.
 The “some place” Stott mentions may be loosely described as space, but has always been more strictly defined as anything above the so-called Von Kármán line.
 That’s a boundary point 100 km (62 mi.) above Earth named for Hungarian-American engineer Theodore von Kármán, who helped determine the altitude at which aircraft no longer function and spacecraft become necessary.
 Cross that frontier, the original thinking went, and you earn your astronaut wings.
 That standard qualified not only the early space travelers from the U.S. and U.S.S.R. for the astronaut or cosmonaut honor, it also qualified the largely forgotten NASA pilot Joe Walker, who in 1963 flew an X-15 rocket plane to an altitude of 105.9 km (65.8 mi.).
 But Walker was exquisitely trained to do the work he did, as were all of the astronauts and cosmonauts of that era, and of every space era since.
 The same is not true of all of the paying customers clamoring to fly today.

-“For me, personally, I don’t think the word ‘astronauts’ should be used for somebody who just gets to go as a passenger or, you know, has enough money to buy a seat,” says Andrew Chaikin, author of A Man on the Moon, one of the defining books about the Apollo program.
+“For me, personally, I don’t think the word ‘astronaut’ should be used for somebody who just gets to go as a passenger or, you know, has enough money to buy a seat,” says Andrew Chaikin, author of A Man on the Moon, one of the defining books about the Apollo program.
 “I would propose a different title: ‘space traveler.'”

 “Think of the early days of ballooning,” adds James R. Hansen, author of First Man, the Life of Neil A. Armstrong. “[Josef-Michel] Montgolfier was thought of as an aeronaut, but if he took up a passenger with him, that person didn’t get to be called one too.”